Dr. Lisa Hamelmann

 Dr. Lisa Hamelmann, Economist and Legal Project Manager in the Düsseldorf office, is specialized in competition law and economics.

-Prior to Hausfeld, Lisa gained experience in antitrust matters as a research assistant at the Düsseldorf Institute for Competition Economics, pursuing her doctorate degree at the intersection of antitrust law and economics on digital markets.
+Prior to Hausfeld, Lisa gained experience in antitrust matters as a research assistant at the Düsseldorf Institute for Competition Economics, graduating with a PhD in economics at the intersection of antitrust law and economics on digital markets.
 She holds an LL.B. in Business Law and a Master in Intellectual Property Law (LL.M.
 Dresden/Exteter), and has worked for an international law firm in Düsseldorf and as a consultant for the United Nations in New York.